Manaslu Circuit Trek Itinerary and Cost

 Table of Contents

-The Manaslu Circuit Trek itinerary and cost can vary depending on the starting and ending points of the trek and the transportation options used.
-Additionally, the cost of the Manaslu Circuit Trek differs based on several factors, including the trekking agency you choose, the season you travel, the size of your group, and your personal preferences.
-Therefore, prices may change according to each itinerary.
+The cost of the trek also varies based on several factors, including the trekking agency you choose, the season of travel, group size, selected itinerary, and your personal preferences.
+Therefore, prices may differ according to each itinerary.

 Manaslu Circuit Trek – Cost

-• 10-Day Manaslu Circuit Trek Itinerary – USD 900 per person (minimum 2 people, group basis)
+- 10-Day Manaslu Circuit Trek Itinerary – USD 900 per person (minimum 2 people, group basis)

-• 12-Day Manaslu Circuit Trek Itinerary – USD 1,050 per person (minimum 2 people, group basis)
+- 12-Day Manaslu Circuit Trek Itinerary – USD 1,050 per person (minimum 2 people, group basis)

-• 15-Day Manaslu Circuit Trek Itinerary – USD 1,150 per person (minimum 2 people, group basis)
+- 15-Day Manaslu Circuit Trek Itinerary – USD 1,150 per person (minimum 2 people, group basis)

 These prices include all public transportation, meals and accommodation during the trek, a licensed guide and porter, and all necessary permits for trekking and staying in Nepal.
 Please note that additional costs may apply for luxury accommodations, private transportation, and personal expenses.